Alfred Jarvis: Career

 Jarvis was a Methodist minister from 1901 to 1908 when he was ordained into the Church of England.
 He was initially a Curate at All Saints, South Lambeth.

 In 1909, he joined the Army Chaplain’s Department.
 His promotion in the Great War was rapid.
 In 1915, he was Principal Chaplain Mediterranean Expeditionary Force and from 1917 to 1919 Principal Chaplain Mesopotamia.
-In these four years, he won the Military Cross, was 3 times Mentioned in Despatches, was awarded the Serbian Order of the White Eagle and became a CMG He had served in Gallipoli, Salonika and Egypt as well as in the campaign leading to the capture of Baghdad.
+In these four years, he won the Military Cross, was 3 times Mentioned in Despatches, was awarded the Serbian Order of the White Eagle and appointed a Companion of the Order of St Michael and St George (CMG).
+He had served in Gallipoli, Salonika and Egypt as well as in the campaign leading to the capture of Baghdad.
 One of Jarvis’s strengths was his administrative ability.
 In Egypt and in Mesopotamia he had prepared Reports reorganising the Chaplain its as new camps and outposts appeared.
 After the war he was Assistant Chaplain-General, Northern Command from 1920 to 1925 and Chaplain-General to the Forces until 1931; and also Chaplain of the Tower of London from 1927.
 He was Provost and Vicar of Sheffield from 1931 to 1948; and also Archdeacon of Sheffield for two spells (1931 to 1933, and 1934 to 1938) and Rural Dean for one (1939–1942).

 He was an Honorary Chaplain to two Kings and a Chaplain of the Order of St John of Jerusalem.